Multimode Fiber-Optic Cable - The Particulars

 Understanding the Fundamentals of Multimode Fiber

-First and foremost, multimode fiber cable is ideal for short distance applications; this is a notable distinction between single mode fiber because single mode is constructed and intended to run long distances.
-The inner structure of the fiber cable is what determines this function.
-Single mode fiber has a narrow core diameter, averaging 9 micrometers, while multimode fiber has a core diameter of 50 to 62.5 micrometers.
-This variance poses the question: why?
+Due to the inner structure of the fiber cable, Multimode Fiber Optic Cable is ideal for short distance applications; this is a notable distinction between single mode fiber because single mode is constructed and intended to run long distances.
+Single Mode fiber has a narrow core diameter, averaging 9 micrometers, while multimode fiber has a core diameter of 50 to 62.5 micrometers.
+This variance poses the question: Why?

-Multimode fiber has a wider diameter because multiple light sources are meant to travel through the cable at a given time, whereas single mode fiber allots for a lone light source as the sole means of transmission.
-The benefits of having multiple light sources is that an amplified amount of information is able to travel through the fiber at a given time.
-Conversely, the rate of attenuation becomes greater as the number of light sources rises and, therefore, the average attenuation of a single light source will remain significantly lower.
+Multimode fiber has a wider diameter to accommodate for the multiple light sources that travel through the cable at a given time, compared to Single Mode fiber which allows for the transmission of a single light source at a time.
+The benefits of having multiple light sources is that an amplified amount of information is able to travel through the fiber at once.
+Consequently, the rate of attenuation becomes greater as the number of light sources rises and, therefore, the average attenuation of a single light source will remain significantly lower.

 The Five Categorizations of Multimode